pdxiv/LuaScott/Adventure Editor Manual.md

 7 | -IN | The condition passes if the player is not in the numbered room.
 The condition fails if the player is in any other room.
 8 | BIT | The condition passes if the numbered bit flag is set.
 It fails if the flag is cleared.
 See the description of bit flags later on for more information.
 9 | -BIT | The condition passes if the numbered bit flag is cleared.
 It fails if the flag is set.
 See the description of bit flags later on for more information.
 10 | ANY | The condition passes if the player is carrying any objects at all.
 It fails if the player is not carrying any objects.
-The parameter entered (i.e. ANY 50) has no affect on this Condition.
+The parameter entered (i.e. ANY 50) has no effect on this Condition.
 11 | -ANY | The condition passes if the player is not carrying any objects.
 It fails if the player is carrying any objects at all.
-12 | -AVL | The condition passes if the .numbered object is in any other room.
+12 | -AVL | The condition passes if the numbered object is in any other room.
 It fails if the object is available either because it is being carried or it is in the same room as the player.
 13 | -RM0 | The condition passes if the numbered object is not in room zero.
 Room zero is reserved as a storeroom.
 The condition fails if the object is in room zero.
 14 | RM0 | The condition passes if the numbered object is in room zero.
 The condition fails if the object is in any room other than room zero.
 15 | CT<= | The condition passes if the counter is less than or equal to the number.
 It fails if the counter is greater than the number.
 See the description of the counters later on for more information.